pages

 rewrite.
 This means that the URL in the visitor’s address bar remains the same,

-while pico's servers fetch the new location behind the scenes.
+while pico's servers fetch the new location behind the scenes, effectively

 With _redirects